reactjs/react.dev/content/docs/add-react-to-a-website.md

 ## Optional: Try React with JSX {#optional-try-react-with-jsx}

-In the examples above, we only relied on features that are natively supported by the browsers.
+In the examples above, we only relied on features that are natively supported by browsers.
 This is why we used a JavaScript function call to tell React what to display:

 ```js
 const e = React.createElement;